somleng/somleng-switch/README.md

 The infrastructure in this repository depends on some shared core infrastructure.
 This core infrastructure can be found in the [Somleng Project](https://github.com/somleng/somleng-project/tree/master/infrastructure) repository.

-The current infrastructure deploys SomlengSWITCH to AWS behind an Network Load Balancer (NLB) to Elastic Container Service (ECS).
+The current infrastructure deploys SomlengSWITCH to AWS behind a Network Load Balancer (NLB) to Elastic Container Service (ECS).
 There is one task, which runs three containers.
-An [NGINX container](https://github.com/somleng/somleng-switch/blob/develop/docker/nginx/Dockerfile) which runs as a reverse proxy to the [Adhearsion container](https://github.com/somleng/somleng-switch/blob/develop/Dockerfile) which accepts API requests from Somleng.
-There's also a [FreeSWITCH container](https://github.com/somleng/somleng-switch/blob/develop/docker/freeswitch/Dockerfile) which handles SIP connections to operators.
+An [NGINX container](https://github.com/somleng/somleng-switch/blob/develop/components/nginx/Dockerfile) which runs as a reverse proxy to the [Adhearsion container](https://github.com/somleng/somleng-switch/blob/develop/Dockerfile) which accepts API requests from Somleng.
+There's also a [FreeSWITCH container](https://github.com/somleng/somleng-switch/blob/develop/components/freeswitch/Dockerfile) which handles SIP connections to operators.

 ## License